GoldenaArcher/leetcode_solution/src/Array/Array.md

         The process is repeated until finishing and comparing the whole array.
 Thus the time complexity is O(n), and the space complexity is o(1).

+### 118. Pascal's Triangle
+*Method used to solve this problem*: Brute Force.

+*Idea*:

+        First to create a list of list for the return result, then create a list to hold the value of each line, then loop through the given number.
+In the loop, each time append number 1 to index 0.
+    In a second loop, loop from 1 to row's size -1, as the 1st and last value of each row is always 1.
+        Taken 5 as an example.
+        Index 0:
+          [1], as it doesn't enter to 2nd loop.
+        Index 1:
+          [1, 1], as it doesn't enter to 2nd loop neither.
+        Index 3:
+          [1, 1, 1] after 1st append.
+            As entering the 2nd loop, the current value is updated with the sum of current value and next.
+          [1, 2(1+1), 1]
+        Index 4:
+          [1, 1, 2, 1] after 1st append.
+          [1, 3, 3, 1] after 2nd loop.

+        It is important that when add the current row to the return result, always create a new ArrayList as the pointer will point to the same value, thus creat the same line each time.
+Also, not the value before the current index(2nd loop), but the next value as the previous value will be updated.
+        Time complexity is O(n²) as there is 1 nested loop.
+Space complexity is O(n²) as the space of triangle is n×n/2 which is still n².

 ### 283. Move Zeroes